xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::RTT($string = null)`

-Returns a non-negative integer representing the approximate round trip time in milliseconds, or `null` if the value is invalid.
+Returns a non-negative integer representing the approximate round trip time in milliseconds, or `null` if the field value is invalid.

 ### `HTTPHeader::Save_Data($string = null)`